 The UHP Curriculum is divided into two parts: Core Honors and Disciplinary Honors.
 Students who complete Core Honors plus either at least one Disciplinary Honors program or an Honors Project within the University Honors Program earn Comprehensive Honors.

 Students apply to and are admitted to Core Honors before they enter Marquette.
-Core Honors consists of eight Core Honors courses plus three Honors Seminars, the majority of which are completed in students’ first two years.
-Core Honors courses are either courses created by departments specifically for the UHP, or Honors versions of courses also offered to non-Honors students.
-Most Core Honors courses meet requirements in the University Core of Common Studies taken by almost all undergraduate students at Marquette.
+Core Honors consists of eight Core Honors courses, the majority of which are completed in students’ first two years.
+Core Honors courses are either courses created specifically for the UHP, or Honors versions of departmental courses also offered to non-Honors students.
+Almost all Core Honors courses meet requirements in the Marquette Core Curriculum (MCC) taken by all undergraduate students at Marquette.

 Core Honors Courses

-The remaining three required Core Honors courses are chosen from the following:
+The remaining four required Core Honors courses are chosen from the following (12 credit hours):

 |BIOL 1001H||Honors General Biology 1||3|